jessstringham/blog/2017-12-31-stride-tricks.md

 ### Convolutions

-The code I'm going to do in this series basically does the following:
+The code I'm going to do in this series basically does the following ([fyi: if you saw this earlier, I've edited it](https://github.com/jessstringham/blog/commits/master/2017-12-31-stride-tricks.md)):

 {% highlight python %}
 feature_map = np.zeros(